OpenSees/OpenSeesDocumentation/source/developer/build.rst

 Building the OpenSees Applications and Python module
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 With everything installed the build process is somewhat simple!
-From a terminal type the following:
+From a terminal window move to the folder that contains the OpenSees folder and issue the following:

       .. code::